The best-known image of Eleanor of Toledo is also one of the most beautiful dresses in art history. Don’t be too distracted by the beauty of the...

 Roberto Capucci (b.
 1930) is an Italian fashion designer.
 Or maybe he’s a sculptor.
 It’s difficult to be sure.
 Capucci’s sculpture dresses make it seem that he’s a bit of both.

-Capucci is one of the most important designers in post-WW2 Italy.
+Roberto Capucci is one of the most important designers in post-war Italy.
 He opened his first salon in 1950, when he was only 20 years old, and achieved international success very quickly.
 Jacqueline Kennedy and Marilyn Monroe were among the celebrities who wore his dresses.
-His Nine Dresses dress featured famously in a 1950s Cadillac ad, too.
+His Nine Dresses dress were featured famously in a 1950s Cadillac ad.

 As Nine Dresses shows, his works have been highly sculptural since the beginning.
 They’re highly three-dimensional even when no one is wearing them.
 Many are based on an unusual, box-shaped silhouette.
 His works are highly geometric, and they have also been compared to origami.

-While he doesn’t seem keen to give a definitive answer to the artist versus fashion designer question, Capucci in many ways works like a sculptor.
+While he doesn’t seem keen to give a definitive answer to the artist versus fashion designer question, in many ways Capucci works like a sculptor.
 Instead of participating in big fashion events like Fashion Week, which he used to do, he now shows his sculpture dresses in settings completely of his own choosing.
-He has exhibited at the Venice Biennale, and he’s had solo exhibitions in the Philadelphia and in several Italian cities.
-Capucci’s sculpture dresses currently appear in the Metropolitan Museum of Art’s current blockbuster Heavenly Bodies: Fashion and the Catholic Imagination.
+He has exhibited at the Venice Biennale, and he’s had solo exhibitions in the Philadelphia Museum of Art and in several Italian cities.
+Capucci’s sculpture dresses also appeared in the Metropolitan Museum of Art’s 2018 blockbuster Heavenly Bodies: Fashion and the Catholic Imagination.
 He also has his own museum, the Roberto Capucci Foundation, in Florence.

 Capucci has been credited with inspiring many later designers.
 Given how spectacular his work is, both as art and as fashion, it’s easy to see why.
 You can see more of Capucci’s creations at any of the links below.